 Example 3

-Let's see a simple example for custom (predicate) version:
+Let's examine a basic illustration for a custom (predicate) version:

 #include <iostream>